-The Bulan Institute is a non-profit, non-partisan, peace-building organization that focuses on maintaining peace through human security advocacy.
-The concept of human security focuses on the security and human rights of individuals and their protection from political violence, war, injustice and despotism.
-As such, we work to promote peace by asserting that human rights and security are closely interwoven and human security is key for modern peacebuilding.
+The Bulan Institute is a non-profit, non-partisan, peace-building organization that works to promote human rights and peace through research and advocacy.
+We work to promote peace by asserting that human rights and security are closely interwoven and human security is key for modern peacebuilding.
 This stems from the conviction that human rights and security, through their interconnectedness and the indivisibility, are the cornerstones of peace.

 In a world of emerging security threats, human rights and security are indivisible and inalienable.
 Each individual has a right to both security and human rights and the two should be guaranteed and secured to maintain and promote peace.